Lake County, Michigan, has a fantastic sale going on this month at one of its supermarkets. Check this out!

 But Peacock used to stand out in my dad’s eyes but for what I don’t know.
 Anyone else out there with more info on Peacock?

-I love riding my snowmobile in the dark as my headlight gives me all the light I need to observe what’s coming up ahead.
-In the woods they give off an errie glow as they move forward at rapid speeds.
+Wow!
+I love my snowmobile as my lights glow as they move forward at rapid speeds.
 The only thing I fear is those nuts that string barbed wire up across various fields.
 Since I only travel ESTABLISHED trails that is not a problem but friends of mine have been severly hurt by going on private property.

 As long as you’re properly dressed on your snowmobile the cold air is not a factor.
-And neither snow nor drifts will hinder my late night vigil to get those last minute Christmas gifts.
-Oh, yes, Merry Christmas to all!
+And neither snow nor drifts will hinder my late night vigil as I race home for Darlene’s birthday with gifts in tow.
+What a great night.